svrooij/node-sonos-ts/docs/sonos-device/external-music-services.md

 ## Login to external music service

 First you'll have to load a list of all available services.
 Make sure you check-out [getting started](../getting-started.html) on how to get an instance of **SonosDevice**.
-Starting from the SonosDevice is **higly recommended**, since it get all the needed data from the device and also auto-saves the account credentials.
+Starting from the SonosDevice is **highly recommended**, since it get all the needed data from the device and also auto-saves the account credentials.

 ```js
 // Load all music services